4 Elements To Make or Break Your Next Content Marketing Campaign

 - Develop a community of fans/friends who will interact with you on social media

-- Develop your reputation as a brand/service expert in your niche
+- Build your reputation as a brand/service expert in your niche

 Ultimately, all of these objectives may come into play, but you will want to prioritise them at first.
 You will also ultimately have different objectives for different platforms on which you publish content.